-Spoiler alert: these reviews reveal plot twists.
+Spoiler warning: these reviews reveal plot twists.

-Nine sitting ducks out of 10
+Nine men leaning out of their window out of 10